You’re doing everything

 Therapy with me is about helping you understand yourself more clearly and find your footing again.
 Together, we slow things down, make sense of what feels overwhelming, and begin to understand the patterns that may be keeping you stuck.

-Along the way, you’ll develop practical tools to manage anxiety, navigate relationships more effectively, and move through life with greater clarity, steadiness, and a stronger sense of who you are.
+Along the way, you'll develop practical tools to manage stress and overwhelm, set sustainable boundaries around work, and move through life with greater clarity, steadiness, and a stronger sense of who you are.

 What We Talk About